sumanthk2006/GSKeychain/README.md

 NSString * secret = [[GSKeychain systemKeychain] removeSecretForKey:@"myAccessToken"];
 ```

+##Adding to your project

+###Drag and drop

+1. Drag `GSKeychain.h` and `GSKeychain.m` into your project
+2. Add Security.framework to **Link Binary With Libraries** in your target settings in Xcode
+3. `import "GSKeychain.h"` where appropriate

+GSKeychain uses ARC.
+If your project doesn't use ARC you could enable it for
+these files, or use GSArchive as a static library instead.

+###As a static library

+1. Download the project and build it
+2. Drag libGSKeychain.a and GSKeychain.h into your project
+3. Add Security.framework to **Link Binary With Libraries** in your target settings in Xcode
+4. `import "GSKeychain.h"` where appropriate

 ##Credits

 Work inspired by reading [Peeking Inside App Bundles][piab] by [Nick Arnott][na].